Scottish Building Society Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Scottish Building Society offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Scottish Building Society and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I am seeking some mortgage advice.
-I am currently on a grad scheme, 12 months into a three year contract. the chances of me being moved onto a permanent contract are slim.
-So I suppose my question is, will Scottish Building Society even consider me for a mortgage before then?
+I am looking for some mortgage advice.
+I am currently a media contractor, One year into a 2 contract.
+However, I'm unlikely to be moved onto a permanent contract until around March time.
+So I suppose my query is, will Scottish Building Society even consider me for a mortgage before then?
 Is there such thing as a ‘contractor mortgage’?

 My existing mortgage lender had given us consent to let.
 My situation changed last year, I started my own company and started working as a contractor.
 Are you able to recommend a lender who specialises in contractor mortgages?